-As of February 2018, here is who you can choose from and how you may use them.
+Though the Lass Vegas online casino landscape is in a constant state of flux, here is who you can choose from and how you may use them.
 All apps can be downloaded from your phone, are available from your smartphone or tablet, and are supported by Android and iOS.

 – Boyd Gaming aka B-Connected (Sports and Horses).
 Available at Aliante, Cannery, The California, Suncoast, Sam’s Town, The Orleans, Gold Coast, Fremont, Main Street, Jokers Wild, Eldorado, and Eastside Cannery.

 – Station Casinos (Sports and Horses).
 Available at El Cortez, Fiesta Henderson, Fiesta Rancho, Greer’s, Barley’s Casino, Wild Wild West, Wildfire Casinos, Red Rock, Green Valley Ranch, Sunset Station, Texas Station, Boulder Station, Palace Station, and Santa Fe Station.

 As per usual you must be 21 to sign up but note that every app uses geolocation software to determine where you are because you may only bet within the state of Nevada.
 When outside Nevada you can’t log in with most of the apps but with NV Sports and William Hill you still can.
 If you are betting very close to the state line if say you are in Primm or Lake Tahoe, you are also liable to run into some location issues.

 The signup process is straightforward and simple although you must go in person.
 You need to bring a valid photo ID or a social security card and fill out a bunch of paperwork.
 It all can be processed within 10 or 20 minutes.

 Depositing and Withdrawing